hosiangchindarren/MindSpace/README.md

 <ins>Timeline</ins>

 Milestone 1 - Technical proof of concept:
+- Login feature completed
 - Establish a backend using Firebase
-- 2 functional pages that can be navigated between
+- Functional pages that can be navigated between

 Milestone 2 - Prototype:
 - Full Implementation of the core features